lorenzo-stoakes/linux-vm-notes/rough.md

 * Trace through a fork/exec.

+* Look into prefaulting - https://lwn.net/Articles/127301/ - is this still how
+  this is done?

+* Dive into `tlb_flush_pending` more deeply.

 ## Thoughts

 * When I refer to PMDs (and even perhaps PUDs in the case of gigantic pages) as